-A team of Spanish researchers has found that air pollution from traffic is hurting kids’ intelligence.
+A team of Spanish researchers has found that effect of air pollution from traffic is hurting kids’ intelligence.
 And, in their study, the damage happened within a critical time window for the development of processes that guide planning, focus, memory, and multitasking.

-Another recent study conducted in New York City reported that a pollutant children were exposed to in the womb was also harmful to them later.
+Another study conducted in New York City reported that a pollutant children were exposed to in the womb was also harmful to them later.
 The study indicated the pollutant, polycyclic aromatic hydrocarbons (PAHs), caused physical changes in the children’s brain wiring.

 That, in turn, was correlated with slower cognitive processing, attention deficit, and hyperactivity.
 The combination made them very impulsive, he says, which could cause poor decision-making.